ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 Now that our app is capable of playing content remotely we need to let our local player now that this is happening and stop or start it accordignly.

-Once again update your `listenForCastConnection` function in the Player class as it follows:
+Once again update your `listenForCastConnection` function in the Player class as follow:

 ```
 private func listenForCastConnection() {